nestybox/sysbox/README.md

 In this container, you can now run Systemd, Docker, Kubernetes, etc., just like you would on a physical host or virtual machine.
-You can launch inner containers (and even inner privileged containers), knowing that the outer container is strongly isolated from the underlying host (via the Linux user-namespace).
+You can launch inner containers (and even inner privileged containers), knowing that the outer container is strongly isolated from the underlying host (via the Linux user-namespace as well as other features setup by Sysbox).
 No more complex docker images or docker run commands, and no need for unsecure privileged containers.

 In order to do this, Sysbox uses many OS-virtualization features of the Linux kernel and complements these with OS-virtualization techniques implemented in